BIBLE CHRONOLOGY

 According to these two lists, as well as the list found in Ezra 2, the names of these men were, apart from Ezra and Nehemiah themselves (Ez 2:2): Seraiah, Jeremiah, Amariah, Malluch, Hattush, Meremoth, Ginnetho(n), Abijah, Mi(j)amin, Bilgai/Bilgah, Shemaiah, Jeshua, Binnui and Kadmiel.
 These constitute some 60% of the top leaders of the Priests and Levites at that time (15 or 16 out of the first 25 mentioned in Neh 10:1-9).

-Although these men were already adult leaders at Zerubbabel’s return, they would have been almost a century older at the making of the covenant mentioned in Nehemiah 9 and 10, if we hold to the belief that the 70 week prophecy began with an edict by Longimanus -- this at a time when a lifespan was comparable to what it is today.
+Although these men were already adult leaders at Zerubbabel’s return, they would have been almost a century older at the making of the covenant described in Nehemiah 9 and 10, if we hold to the belief that the 70 week prophecy began with an edict by Longimanus -- this at a time when a lifespan was comparable to what it is today.
 Most of the kings of Israel and Judah lived less than 70 years.
 This point is the main reason why so many Bible dictionaries and commentaries say that there were, during this period, two leaders called Ezra and two leaders called Nehemiah.

-3) If we assume that the length of reigns of the Persian rulers recorded in Ptolemy’s Canon are correct, the only Persian ruler who fits the Biblical parameters for being Artaxerxes is Darius.
+3) If we assume that the lengths of the reigns of the Persian rulers recorded in Ptolemy’s Canon are correct, the only Persian ruler who fits the Biblical parameters for being Artaxerxes is Darius.
 Nehemiah 5:14 and 13:6 say that Artaxerxes ruled for at least 32 years.
 According to Ptolemy, Cyrus ruled 8 years, his son Cambyses 7 years, Darius 35 years and his son Xerxes 20 years (Ptolemy actually adds 1 year for each ruler as he includes accession years).
 If we accept that Longimanus is too late in history to fit the bill, Darius is the only ruler prior to him who ruled for the minimum required number of years.

 The Importance of Cyrus